oniony/TMSU/README.md

   replaced with a fuller tag relationship facility in a later version and a script to upgrade your saved implications will be provided at this time.

-  Note: This release removes support for the legacy not operator: '-'.
-Please use the 'not' operator instead.

   * Added support for tag values, e.g. 'tmsu tag song.mp3 country=uk' and the
     querying of files based upon these values, e.g. 'year > 2000'.
   * Added ability to configure which fingerprint algorithm to use.